 Suppliers & Original Component Manufacturers (OCMs)

 Components are the building blocks of embedded systems.
-Thus, the shift from Obsolescence Management to Legacy Sustainment on embedded computer boards starts with components.
+Thus, the shift from Obsolescence Management to LifeCycle Sustainment on embedded computer boards starts with components.

 Making the shift from EOL to legacy needs to start here.
 Take any long-lasting electronic system, and the basic building blocks begin with quality components.
 Moore’s Law directly speaks to how innovation changes the very shape of what goes on a modern embedded board.

 But what we’ve seen at GDCA centers on the very fact that no part of the supply chain is isolated.
 These issues go beyond pieces and parts and concern the entire embedded system.
 NDAA, legislation, and the clamoring need for OEMs and end users across the supply chain are raising the stakes for OCMs.
 From brand to customer loyalty, OCMs are feeling the pressure to respond.
 Haphazard slices off underperforming product lines damage customer trust and cripple industries with long-lasting systems.

 This is why GDCA has focused on forming collaborative partnerships with OCMs focused on ensuring that information regarding component life cycles and availability is transparent and accessible.